kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/TempCasing.md

 <div align="left">

 ## Analysis

 Dayaanee Clear Acrylic Box with Lid chosen for:
 1. Camera Size
-- Dimensions of 5.9 x 5.9 x 5.9 inches due to camera needing at least 5.4 in x 5.4 in x 4.1 in giving a 0.5 in x 0.5 in x 1.8 in tolerance
+Necessary dimensions of 5.9 x 5.9 x 5.9 inches due to camera needing at least 5.4 in x 5.4 in x 4.1 in giving a 0.5 in x 0.5 in x 1.8 in tolerance.

 2. Clarity
 This product has a transparent face and bottom which will suit this application for visibility.